LeonardoM011/TheChernoHazelTutorial/README.md

 # TheChernoHazelTutorial
-This is my take on TheChernoProject's Game Engine Tutorial On Linux
+This is my take on TheChernoProject's Game Engine Tutorial

 ### Note for CodeLite users on Linux
 Sometimes CodeLite won't load source files for Sandbox project (Probably a bug) so you have to follow these steps: